words Al Woods

 Freshen up any paint

 If your fence panels have seen better days, give them a coat of paint and revive them.
 You don’t have to go crazy, but if you fancy changing things up, we can highly recommend choosing a pastel shade that will make it feel like summer all year round.
 Sage green and grey-blue work very well and are easy to find in external wood varieties.
+But if you fancy installing new fences, check out these fencing contractors in Gold Coast which are experts in installing all types of fences, from vinyl to metal panels.

 Include a quiet zone